Farzad-R/CAIS/README.md

 </p>

 <p>
-    <b>- GPT2 Text Generation:</b> Using GPT-2 to generate text based on an open-source dataset of movie summaries.
+    <b>- GPT2-TextGeneration:</b> Using GPT-2 to generate text based on an open-source dataset of movie summaries.
 </p>

 <p>